Oklahoma

 Residential buildings must comply with the 2015 IRC; however, the energy chapter references the 2009 IRC.
 Similarly, commercial buildings must comply with the 2915 ICC/IBC standards, but the energy chapter references the 2006 IECC.
 Oklahoma does not currently require all jurisdictions to adopt a statewide energy code.
 The state allows its local jurisdictions to adopt building codes other than the state standards, but none have adopted any standards more stringent than the statewide base code.
 The state has completed a gap analysis and offers training and outreach.
 State Minimum Building Energy Codes are amended by the Oklahoma Uniform Building Code Commission (OUBCC) and adopted by the Legislature.

 Oklahoma has in place mandatory statewide building codes for residential and commercial buildings.
 The Oklahoma Uniform Building Code Commission (OUBCC) reviews and recommends building codes for residential and commercial construction.
 Residential buildings must comply with the 2015 IRC; however, the energy chapter references the 2009 IRC.
-The 2018 International Residential Energy Code has been reviewed by an energy technical committee and will be sent to the Oklahoma Legislature in 2023 to be considered for adoption as modified by the OUBCC energy technical committee.
+The 2018 International Residential Energy Code has been reviewed by an energy technical committee and will be sent to the Oklahoma Legislature to be considered for adoption as modified by the OUBCC energy technical committee.

 The jurisdictions listed here have adopted their own building codes.
 They represent approximately 40% of the population of Oklahoma, or 1,507,066 people (based on the 2010 Census).

-Last Reviewed: May 2022
+Last Reviewed: November 2024

 Oklahoma has in place mandatory statewide building codes for residential and commercial buildings.
 The Oklahoma Uniform Building Code Commission (OUBCC) reviews and recommends building codes for residential and commercial construction.
 Commercial buildings must comply with the 2915 ICC/IBC standards; however, the energy chapter references the 2006 IECC.